Emergency accommodation

 What will happen when I call?

-A support worker will take details from you over the phone to make sure you are safe and then complete a referral form with you.
-If you need to escape to safe accommodation we will tell you on the same day if you are able to come into refuge or we will direct you to another service.
-If you are accepted, we will arrange to meet you at a safe location before bringing you to the refuge.
+3. If you need to escape to safe accommodation we will tell you on the same day if you can come into our refuge or we will direct you to another service.

 How much does it cost?